mstksg/inCode/copy/entries/lenses-and-prisms.md

 this to a prism, since it is not possible to write a `Choice` instance for `View a`.

+For a more detailed look on implementing the entire lens and prism API in terms of profunctors, check out Oleg Grenrus's amazing [Glassery][]!

 To me, this perspective makes it really clear to see "why" profunctor lenses and profunctor prisms are implemented the way they are.
 They are just *profunctor transformers* that *transform along the decomposition* that the